SBouchard01/jekyll-templates/Readme.md

 Post content goes here.
 ```

+<a id="categorie-tags"></a>
-> Categories are used to generate the blog archive pages, so they should be used to categorize posts.
+> Categories are used to generate the blog archive pages, so they should be used to categorize posts (including the translation filter).
 The `lang` label is used to display the correct language flag in the blog page.

 #### Static
 See [Translations](#languages--translations) for more information on how this collection is used to translate large sections of static content.